"Blog" banners WELCOME cash offer (dog/general)

 Plott Hound Appearance

-Plott Hounds are distinguished-looking dogs whose wise and watchful eyes will capture your heart.
-Like many hunting dogs, they’re muscular and lithe, and their glossy, autumn-colored coats often feature a brindle—or tiger-striped—pattern.
-Their ears, adorably oversized on a Plott Hound puppy, perk up when they’re curious or extra-alert.
+Plott Hounds are distinguished dogs with wise eyes.
+Their glossy, autumn-colored coats often feature a brindle—or tiger-striped—pattern.
+Their ears perk up when they’re curious or extra-alert.

 Their expressive, black-rimmed eyes are typically brown or hazel.

-The Plott Hound's nose is long and square.
+The Plott Hound nose is long and square.

 The Plott Hound has a short coat designed to keep them dry and protected from the cold.
 The texture is usually moderately coarse.

-With their unique brindle coats, Plott Hounds can be anything from black or brown to tan or burnt orange.
-You might even find a shade of brindle that's buckskin (sand-colored or light cream) or a solid black pup, along with white markings on their chest and feet.
+With their unique brindle coats, Plott Hound colors range from black or brown to tan or burnt orange.
+You might even find a brindle Plott Hound whose coat is a shade called buckskin (sand or light cream), or a black Plott Hound with white markings on their chest and feet.

 Plott Hound Temperament

-Plott Hounds are hunting dogs at their core, which means they’re lively and energetic with stamina to spare.
-They crave physical activity and the mental stimulation that comes from long walks and outdoor sniffing sessions.
+Plott Hounds are lively and energetic with strength to spare.
+They adore physical activity, and the mental stimulation that comes from long walks and sniffing sessions

 Overall, the Plott Hound temperament is best described as intelligent, energetic, bold and inquisitive, social, devoted to their families and trustworthy and good with kids.